 The Jacksonville Jaguars

 These two division rivals first met in September 1995, where they played at the Jaguars home stadium – and it was the Jaguars first ever game in the league.
 The Titans, then known as the Oilers, had the edge and defeated the home team 10-4.
-This rivalry grew in the divisional round of the 1999-2000 playoffs, which saw the Jaguars take on the Titans again, this time in the postseason – and again the Titans – who were enjoying their first season with their new name, came from behind to beat them on their home turf yet again.
-However, they went on to lose the Super Bowl to the St Louis Rams.
-Up until the end of 2021, they met 55 times, with Titans leading 34-21.
+This rivalry grew in the divisional round of the 1999-2000 playoffs, which saw the Jaguars take on the Titans again, this time in the postseason.
+Again, the Titans, who were enjoying their first season with their new name, came from behind to win on their home turf yet again.

 The Houston Texans